bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 **Affiliate partners**

-The Affiliate Partner Program is for marketers interested in growing their revenue by promoting BigCommerce through the use of referral links, pre-made banners, and other affiliate materials.
+The Affiliate Partner Program is for marketers interested in growing their revenue by promoting BigCommerce through referral links, pre-made banners, and other affiliate materials.
 To learn more, see [Affiliate Program](https://www.bigcommerce.com/partners/become-a-partner/affiliate/).

 **Technology partners**